Seagate/halon/distributed-process-scheduler/README.md

 have the scheduler delay until the delayed thread wakes up, and this could cause a test to fail.

+Usually tests should use `withScheduler` to create nodes and start an initial process.
+Having a process use `liftIO . runProcess n` explicitly can cause execution to block.
+However, `forkProcess` is safe to use and `liftIO. runProcess n` can be simulated with a combination of `forkProcess n` and typed channels.

 Since the scheduler does not provide any tracing capabilities, the application code has to be instrumeted to report what is happening during a particular execution.
 The package distributed-process offers a tracing